 Cotton brocade is made from cotton fabric and is usually brocaded with cotton.
 This type of brocade is common in India.
 Specific types of cotton brocade fabric include Himru, Balucar, Paithani, and jamdani.

 HImru brocade is made with silk and cotton.
 This gives the material sheen and feels of silk and the softness of cotton.

 Silk brocade is very smooth and beautiful to the touch.
-The first brocade fabrics were made from silk fabric and are known as a traditional type of brocade.
+The first brocade fabrics were from silk fabric and are famous as a traditional type of brocade.

-Zari brocade is made from gold or silver thread.
-This brocade is made from cotton or silk fabric.
-A very fine quality gold thread and silver wires are used to create the appealing zari brocade design.
+Zari brocade is from gold or silver thread.
+This brocade is from cotton or silk fabric.
+A very fine quality gold thread and silver wires are to create the appealing zari brocade design.
 This makes a pretty fancy party dress.

 History of Brocade

-Brocade is most commonly used in homewares and decorations rather than it is used in apparel.
-For instance, drapes and curtains feature brocade patterns and silk drapes are always brocaded.
+Brocade is most common in homewares and decorations rather than it is famous in apparel.
+For instance, drapes and curtains feature brocade patterns and silk drapes always use brocade.
 Brocade is a popular choice for furniture upholstery.
 Classy ornamental chairs feature brocaded cushions and are not common to find sofas that brocade patterns on every surface.